crt26/pqc-evaluation-tools/README.md

 ## Repository Directory Structure

 ### Overview
 The repository will contain default directories and files that are present when cloned and during operation will create various directories required for its functionality.
-In the following diagram and descriptions, directories and files that are created by the scripts shown are marked with a "*" next to their name wherever they appear in this section.
+In the following diagram and descriptions, directories and files that are created by the scripts are marked with a "*" next to their name wherever they appear in this section.

 ### Layout and Descriptions
 The pqc-eval-tools repository directories are organised as follows: